DLL3=delta-like ligand 3; PD-L1=programmed death-ligand 1.

 CHOOSING A SECOND-LINE THERAPY

-• For example, treatment recommendations in the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) are determined by CTFI >180 days, while the European Society for Medical Oncology (ESMO) clinical recommendations are dependent on a CTFI >90 days1,10
+- For example, treatment recommendations in the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) do not take into account CTFI, while the European Society for Medical Oncology (ESMO) clinical recommendations are dependent on a CTFI >90 days1,10

 Summary of Preferred Systemic Therapies in LS- and ES-SCLC1